For a year, consumers will be on the honor system for subsidies under the Patient Protection and Affordable Care Act.

 In all 50 states, though, the federal government will scale back oversight of what applicants say they earn.

-That move, some critics say, could lead some consumers to overreport their income in order to qualify for federal tax subsidies, at least in states that is not expanding Medicaid coverage.
+That move, some critics say, could lead some consumers to overreport their income in order to qualify for federal tax subsidies, at least in states that are not expanding Medicaid coverage.

 In the same rule, the government said it would give states until 2015 to roll out electronic notices because “states are at different places in the development of their eligibility and enrollment systems,” HHS said.